openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 -  'values()' returns an array of enumeration constants in the order of declaration.

--  'valueOf(name: string)' returns enumeration constant with the given name or throws error if no constant with such name exists.
+-  'valueOf(name: string)' returns an enumeration constant with the given name, or throws an error if no constant with such name exists.

 .. index::
    enumeration method